 - Work in 60 minute cycles

-How to improve focus and concentration
+How to improve your focus and concentration

-Here are 9 tips you can use to improve focus and concentration so you aren’t overwhelmed with the volume of work you have to do.
+Here are 9 tips you can use to improve your focus and concentration so you aren’t overwhelmed with the volume of work you have to do.

 1. Block time to increase your attention span

-Block time to remove distractions and increase your attention span so you can focus on your most important work.
+Your ability to focus drops if you are being pulled in different directions.
+To improve mental focus work in blocks of time to remove distractions and increase your attention span so you can focus on your most important work.

 Make sure you schedule time so can focus on your tasks in uninterrupted silence.